-- (a) by an instrument in writing that is: - (i) signed by the Shareholder, the Shareholder's legal personal representative or trustee in bankruptcy or, where the Shareholder is a company, a duly authorized officer of, or attorney for, the company; and - (ii) delivered to Computershare Investor Services Inc., Proxy Department, at 100 University Avenue, 8th Floor, Toronto, Ontario, Canada M5J 2Y1 or to the registered office of the Corporation located at Suite 2600 595 Burrard Street, Vancouver, British Columbia, Canada V7X 1L3 at any time up to and including the last business day preceding the day of the Meeting or any adjournment of the Meeting; - (b) by sending another proxy form with a later date to Computershare Investor Services Inc. before 8:00 a.m.
+- (a) by an instrument in writing that is: - (i) signed by the Shareholder, the Shareholder's legal personal representative or trustee in bankruptcy or, where the Shareholder is a company, a duly authorized officer of, or attorney for, the company; and - (ii) delivered to Computershare Investor Services Inc., Proxy Department, at 8th Floor, 100 University Avenue, Toronto, Ontario, Canada M5J 2Y1 or to the registered office of the Corporation located at Suite 2600, 595 Burrard Street, Vancouver, British Columbia, Canada V7X 1L3 at any time up to and including the last business day preceding the day of the Meeting or any adjournment(s) or postponement(s) of the Meeting; - (b) by sending another proxy with a later date to Computershare Investor Services Inc., Proxy Department before 8:00 a.m.
 (Mountain time) / 10:00 a.m.
-(Eastern time) on Friday, Monday, May 2, 2022 or at least 48 hours (excluding Saturdays, Sundays and holidays) before any adjourned or postponed Meeting (see also "Advice to Holders of Euroclear Sweden Registered Common Shares" above); - (c) by attending the Meeting and notifying the Chair of the Meeting in writing prior to the commencement of the Meeting that the Shareholder has revoked its proxy; or - (d) in any other manner provided by law.
+(Eastern time) on Monday, May 1, 2023 or at least 48 hours (excluding Saturdays, Sundays and holidays) before any adjourned or postponed Meeting (see also "Advice to Holders of Euroclear Sweden Registered Common Shares" above); - (c) by attending the Meeting and notifying the Chair of the Meeting in writing prior to the commencement of the Meeting that the Shareholder has revoked its proxy; or - (d) in any other manner provided by law.